apache/uima-site/docs/d/uimafit-2.0.0/README.txt

-uimafit-core           - the main uimaFIT module uimafit-cpe            - support for the Collection Processing Engine (multi-threaded pipelines) uimafit-maven          - a Maven plugin to automatically enhance UIMA components with uimaFIT
+uimafit-core           - the main uimaFIT module uimafit-cpe            - support for the Collection Processing Engine (multi-threaded pipelines) uimafit-maven-plugin   - a Maven plugin to automatically enhance UIMA components with uimaFIT
                          metadata and to generate XML descriptors for uimaFIT-enabled components. uimafit-legacy-support - allows uimaFIT 2.0.0 to use uimaFIT 1.4.x meta data like Java annotations and META-INF/org.uimafit/types.txt files.
 Pipelines mixing uimaFIT 1.4.x